-When we first started our homeschooling journey, I was working part time outside of the home.
+When we first started our homeschooling journey, I was working outside of the home.
 After my son’s first grade year in a private school, I became a stay at home mom, for good.
 Since my husband is a commercial fisherman, that meant that we didn’t have health insurance anymore on top of being a one income family.
 So, learning to be a frugal homeschool mom was essential.

 Over the years I’ve learned a lot about how to shop for homeschool curriculum frugally and finding frugal homeschool resources.
 We wanted to give our children the best education that we possibly could, but our budget had to be considered.
 In order to ensure I didn’t break the bank purchasing all of the homeschool curriculum I or the kids wanted, I discovered ways to save money on the homeschool curriculum and resources I used with my kids.

 - Research lots of homeschool curriculum

 There are many homeschooling publishers and resources out there, too many to count honestly.
 Over the years I’ve learned that just because a homeschool company is big (or costs the most) doesn’t mean it is the best for my family.

 Take time to research various homeschool curriculum (those you’ve heard of and those you haven’t) before making an impulse purchase based on a recommendation or by how pretty it looks.
 Cathy Duffy‘s site is an amazing resource and should be bookmarked on every homeschool mom’s device.